 Split-Tenancy

-SCEPman can be configured to be operated from an Azure tenant different to the Azure/Intune tenant to whose users and/or devices it issues certificates to.
-This approach is called split-tenancy and is especially helpful for MSPs that would like to consolidate Azure infrastructure costs across their customers while maintaining a dedicated backend and unique CA for each of those customers.
+SCEPman can be set up to function from an Azure tenant separate from the Azure/Intune tenant for which it issues certificates to users and/or devices.
+This configuration, known as split-tenancy, is especially helpful for MSPs that would like to consolidate Azure infrastructure costs across their customers while maintaining a dedicated backend and unique CA for each of those customers.

-In the following, we refer to the hosting tenant as home tenant and to the customer tenant as target tenant.
+In the following, we refer to the hosting tenant as home tenant, while to the customer tenant as target tenant.
+SCEPman resources will exist in the home tenant, and the managed devices in the target tenant as in the graphic below:

-The client secret generated as part of this App registration has an expiry and must be renewed before it expires.
+The client secret generated as part of this App registration has an expiration and must be renewed before it expires.
 Please set a reminder for the renewal.

 AppConfig:AuthConfig:ManagedIdentityEnabledForWebsiteHostname